LuisM-M/Team4/Report.md

 ### 4a.
 Varying parameters
 We opted for an input size of 2^16 for our algorithms, primarily due to performance constraints encountered on the Grace Cluster, which included significant slowdowns and frequent node terminations.
 Notably, for our implementation of Quicksort using MPI, we managed to extend the input size up to 2^22, showcasing its relative efficiency under these conditions.
+In the upcoming week, we are set to employ a broader range of InputTypes, including Sorted & Reverse Sorted, to enhance the diversity and depth of our testing.

 Bitonic Sort:
-InputType: Sorted
+InputType: Random
 MPI num_procs: 2, 4, 8, 16, 32, 64
 CUDA num_threads: 64, 128, 256, 512